 The Classic Cash For Homes Method

 How about cash up front and then a check every month until the balance is paid?
 If you have read my article on a Purchase Money Mortgage, you are familiar with the mechanics of this type of transaction.
 This is a truly passive investment on the seller’s part.
-Since lending standards are still tight when compared with standards of the mid 2000’s, there is an enormous pool of buyers to pull from when selling a home with owner financing.
-Also, there is no responsibility for maintenance and repairs on the seller of the property.
-The buyer will be receiving title as well as all the responsibilities that go with it.
+Since lending standards are still tight when compared with standards of the mid-2000s, there is an enormous pool of buyers to pull from when selling a home with owner financing.
+Also, there is no responsibility for maintenance and repairs to the seller of the property.
+The buyer will be receiving the title as well as all the responsibilities that go with it.

 The Lease Option

 This is a good technique to use if there is a large mortgage on the property.
-The seller may not have enough equity in the house to pay for the cost of sale.
+The seller may not have enough equity in the house to pay for the cost of the sale.
 The owner of the home can lease the property to help cover the mortgage payment, and sell an option to purchase which will give them some cash.

 The disadvantage here is that by North Carolina law the owner is responsible for all maintenance and repairs of the property.
 Many times everyday maintenance can be taken up by the tenant in exchange for a discounted rent amount.
-However, big ticket items such as the roof and HVAC unit will still be the responsibility of the owner and can be very costly to fix and replace.
+However, big-ticket items such as the roof and HVAC unit will still be the responsibility of the owner and can be very costly to fix and replace.
 Proper written agreements are essential for a successful transaction.

-With a purchase money mortgage, title is transferred and both a deed of trust and a promissory note are used to secure the promise to repay.
+With a purchase money mortgage, the title is transferred and both a deed of trust and a promissory note is used to secure the promise to repay.
 The buyer is then the owner of the property and assumes all rights and responsibilities of a property owner.
 This method alleviates the seller from the hassle of being a landlord.